 - All top 5 finalists may have their stories published (optional) for a limited time on our website and shared with our network of literary magazines, agents, managers, publishers, producers and studio executives.

-- Submissions are accepted via electronic submission on this website only, between October st, 2018 and December 16th, 2018.
+- Submissions are accepted via electronic submission on this website only, between September 1st, 2019 and November 30th, 2019.

 - There is no limit to the number of stories you may submit.